 He was vain, he didn't want it for practicality, he wanted it because it was supposedly the most magnificent fabric in the world, made even more magnificent because only the worthy could perceive it.

 In Hans Christian Anderson's original, the Emperor does think of exactly that:

 “That must be wonderful cloth,” thought the emperor.
 “If I were to be dressed in a suit made of this cloth I should be able to find out which men in my empire were unfit for their places, and I could distinguish the clever from the stupid."

-The tailors' scheme is more of a Xanatos Roulette than a reasonable con-game.
+The tailors' scheme is more of a Gambit Roulette than a reasonable con-game.
 What if the Emperor had shown a bit more Genre Savvy, and ordered them to demonstrate the fabric's properties in some way that proved its tangibility?
 For instance, insisting that they show how strong their special cloth was, by stretching it out like a trampoline and dropping rocks onto it.
 If he's Genre Savvy and nasty, he could've even ordered the tailors to lie down underneath the "cloth" during the testing process: if they're feeding him bullshit, they get pelted with rocks, and serves them right.

-One of the points of the story is that the Emperor isn't exactly the sharpest tool in the shed.
+One of the points of the story is that the Emperor isn't the sharpest tool in the shed.

 They could just counter that it's not very strong because it's so light, and therefore won't support much weight.

 Even if he were a bit brighter, it would be very difficult to demand that the cloth be tested without giving away the fact that he can't see it.